Clinical Mental Health Counseling

 meetings & attention

-Union’s face-to-face residency experiences are conducted each term at our Brattleboro, Vermont or Cincinnati, Ohio centers.
+Union’s face-to-face residency experiences are conducted twice each calendar year at our Cincinnati, Ohio academic center.
 By attending these annual residencies, you will get a chance to interact with your instructors and colleagues in-person.

 Clinical Mental Health Counseling Structure & Courses